cukapd/jt/privacy-policy.md

 **Automatically-Collected Information:** We automatically collect certain information about you and the device with which you access our site.
 For example, when you our site, we will log your IP address, operating system type, browser type, referring website, pages you viewed, and the dates/times when you accessed the website.
 We may also collect information about actions you take when using our site, such as links clicked.

-**Cookies:** We may log information using cookies, which are small data files stored on your browser by jawnity.
+**Cookies:** We may log information using cookies, which are small data files stored on your browser by us.
 We may use both session cookies, which expire when you close your browser, and persistent cookies, which stay on your browser until deleted, to provide you with a more personalized experience on the website.
 For more information about our use of cookies, please see below.

 ### HOW YOUR PERSONAL INFORMATION MAY BE USED